 Flock Rotisserie is miles away from Swiss Chalet, even though the two both claim to have mastered the rotisserie chicken experience.
-We think you should trust Rotisserie's word, as they specialize in naturally raised chicken without hormones or antibiotics.
+We think you should trust Flock's word, as they specialize in naturally raised chicken without hormones or antibiotics.
 It is gourmand, without having to ask for special sauce (but no judgment if that is your jam - you are in good company with many Canadians).
-Even more interestingly, salads are as much the main event as the meat and often don't have any chicken in them, but instead goodies like pickled turnips, dried apricots and goji berries.
+Even more interestingly, salads are as much the main event as the meat and often don't have any chicken in them, but instead goodies like pickled honey mushrooms, dried currents and French lentils.
 14 stools are available for sit-down patrons, who can alternate between licking their fingers and watching the slowly rotating birds, which can be as mesmerizing as watching a roaring fire.

 If you are looking for a unique twist on a filling Vietnamese sandwich, you certainly can't go wrong with Banh Mi Boys.
 Right on Queen and Spadina, the sandwich shop takes the Vietnamese construct and gives it multicultural twists, from Korean to Japanese.
 People line up out the door in anticipation, serving the grab-and-go style quite nicely.
 It is a skinny, hip and modern restaurant which serves its sandwiches on retro checkerboard paper.
 Banh Mi Boys was an overnight sensation for Toronto foodies who had no idea how great five-spice pork belly could taste.
 Other mouth-watering choices include duck confit or kimchi fries slathered in mayo, kimchi and slow roasted pulled pork.

 When it comes time to pick up lunch, choices came seem worse for the wear when you are trying to stay in reasonable shape.
 Should you cross your fingers and hope that the item in front of you will not make you balloon?
 Going to iQ Food Co with three locations takes the ingredients and puts them in front of you in a bare format.
 A cardboard takeout box awaits waiting to be decorated with greens or grains with toppings ranging from avocado to sesame seeds to tempeh.
 You can get your inner chef on without having to wield a knife or wear an apron.
-There are some pre-made boxes with gluten free or vegan choices, such as the Evolve brown rice bowl made with salmon, edamame, roasted sweet potato, apple, pickled cucumbers and more.
+There are some pre-made boxes, such as the Pimento with aged white cheddar, avocado, fresh corn, green ranch dressing and more.

 The general mathematical rule is that the more kale a Toronto restaurant has, the more expensive it will be.
 Healthy doesn't have to break the bank now that Kupfert & Kim have set up shop right in the heart of the financial district.
 Healthy gluten free and meatless meals offer substantial fuel for long days at the office.
-A hearty breakfast option is the sweet quinoa with cashew butter, bananas and cinnamon.
-(Take that, oats!)
+A hearty breakfast option are the toasts, with avocado toast and blueberry avocado toast ready to start your day right.
 Lunches come in charming takeout boxes and are filled to the brim with good stuff like brown rice, beans and chia seeds.
 Expect fresh ingredients that change with the seasons and expect your digestive tract to be very happy indeed.

 For those nights when you can't decide if you want Chinese or Mexican (if there are those nights), Chino Locos is a dream come true.
 Even if you can't decide what you feel like, the word "dream" still applies here.
 Exceptionally good burritos with unexpected ingredients.
 We are not talking about mystery meat here, but rather edamame, shitake mushrooms and adobe chicken.
-The three self-proclaimed "crazy" Chinese chefs are aspiring to bring the newest in burrito flavours, from BBQ rib to Korean beef.
+The three self-proclaimed "crazy" Chinese chefs are aspiring to bring the newest in burrito flavours, from slow roasted pork to a vegan variety with pressed tofu, shiitake mushrooms and glass noodles.
 If you want to be a purist and go the guacamole route, that is also available.
 The burritos are so reasonably priced for the amount of mouth gratitude that you will receive, it is a Toronto miracle.
 It is one of those "shouldn't work, but it does" situations.
 Just open your mouth and don't question it.

 When you order a sandwich at Porchetta & Co there is no reason to ask afterwards, "Do I have something on my face?" because the answer is always, "Of course you do!"
 You won't care.
 With the house Porchetta sandwich made with truffle sauce, parmesan, mustard and hot sauce you will be in takeout heaven.
 The Porchetta is treated with more love than most meats are and if you can't get enough of it, consider ordering a whole roast.
 Other sandwiches include the pastrami banh mi, fried chicken parmesan and Nashville hot chicken.
 You can order online for delivery or pick-up at both their Dundas Street and King Street locations.